 The width of the leash should correspond to the size of the dog: For smaller dogs (and obedient ones) 3/8 or 1/2 inches wide is suitable.
 Larger, stronger dogs may require a 3/4-inch leash.

 Cotton leashes are comfortable, nonslip, and inexpensive.
 Four Paws® Dog Training Leads

 are 100 percent cotton, with a traditional swivel snap hook, and are available in many different lengths.

-for nighttime walking.
-This braided leash with sewn-in reflective material is visible from 200 feet.
+Consider a reflecting leash for nighttime walking.
 Keep in mind that if you’re walking your dog at night, you should wear reflective clothing yourself.

 Even if you use a harness for walking, your dog should never be without his collar.
 The collar carries his rabies tags and identification, and serves as a quickie “handle” when you need to stop him.
 The collar should fit snugly but not tightly; you should be able to slide two fingers between the collar and your dog’s neck.

 With a well-trained dog, a buckle collar, harness, or head halter will be all you’ll ever need.
 Never use a choke chain or a prong collar on a young dog.
 Choke chains are especially dangerous because they can injure the trachea and even strangle a dog.
 Modern training methods rely on positive reinforcement, not punishment, and make these devices unnecessary.